-Category Description Category For Windows For Linux Hard Disk Drive 150MB or more free space in the installation partition of the OS150MB or more free space under /opt Application TCP/IP, SNMP service, and ServerView must be installed.
-OS OS supporting servers with this array controller installed Web browser Internet Explorer 6 or later Mozilla Firefox 1.0.4 or later SeaMonkey 1.0.3 or later Java Java [TM] 2 Runtime Environment Standard Edition V1.5.0_06 or later table: Requirements for ServerView RAID
+Category Description Category For Windows For Linux Hard disk 150MB or more free space in the installation partition of the OS 150MB or more free space under /opt Application TCP/IP, SNMP service, and ServerView must be installed.
+OS OS supporting servers with this array controller installed Web browser Internet Explorer 6 or later Mozilla Firefox 1.0.4 or later SeaMonkey 1.0.3 or later Java Java [TM] 2 Runtime Environment Standard Edition V1.5.0_06 or later

 - Make sure to install the device drivers and ServerView RAID specified by Fujitsu. - Make sure to configure the network settings properly.
-If there is a problem with the network configuration, you may be unable to monitor the status of arrays by ServerView or events may not be notified. - ➤ To monitor the array controllers, see the OS event log notified by ServerView (Source: Fujitsu ServerView Services).
-For the list of logs notified by ServerView, see "Appendix A A List of ServerView RAID Event Logs" (→pg.142).
+If there is a problem with the network configuration, you may be unable to monitor the status of arrays by ServerView or events may not be notified. - ▶ To monitor the array controllers, see the OS event log notified by ServerView (Source: Fujitsu ServerView Services).
+For the list of logs notified by ServerView, see "Appendix A A List of ServerView RAID Event Logs" (→pg.138).

-ServerView RAID Manager (When Managed from a Client PC)
+ServerView RAID Manager (when managed from client PC)